pk17r/hex_game/README.md

 X goes first and takes vertical direction, O goes second and takes horizontal direction.

-Enter PlayerA Type, 0 for human or 1 computer:0

-PlayerA Name:Prashant
-PlayerA is Prashant

-Enter PlayerB Type, 0 for human or 1 computer:1
+To play computer vs computer, make both players computer To play human vs computer or computer vs human, select accordingly on cmd

+Play to win!

+Enter board size (default 11): 5
+board size = 5

+Enter Player A (X) name if human or press enter to make it computer: Prashant Player A (X) is Prashant

+Enter Player B (O) name if human or press enter to make it computer:
-PlayerB is Computer
+Player B (O) is Computer

                           Hex Game